 - Ensure that that you are trying to access the Remedy SSO server using its FQDN, for example, http://access.example.com/rsso/.
 Also, the host name used in the FQDN is identical to the host name used in SPN for a service account created in Key Distribution Center.
 In this case, the SPN will be HTTP/access.example.com.

 - Ensure that the Kerberos TGT ticket is obtained on the customer machine.

-- Ensure that the browser is configured properly according to steps described in Kerberos authentication process.
+- Ensure that the browser is configured properly according to steps described in Configuring Kerberos authentication.

 - Ensure that the time difference between KDC and the customer machine is no more than 5 minutes.